Team

 CEO and Psychotherapist

-Lauren Gomez received her Bachelor's degree from the University of New Mexico in the field of Psychology and Communication.
-Lauren has received her Master’s degree in Social Work from the University of Southern California with her concentration in clinical mental health care for both adults and children.
-Lauren maintains a small caseload specializing in individual adult therapy, and couples work.
-She has a deep passion for helping others with a compassionate non-judgmental approach.
-She enjoys helping her clients to unlock their own personal power, so they may begin to heal and move forward.
-Lauren is always open to receiving feedback about the clinic or the clinicians please email her with any comments or concerns! laureng@hdhnm.com
+Lauren Gomez earned her Bachelor's degree in Psychology from the University of New Mexico.
+She then obtained her Master’s degree in Social Work from the University of Southern California, focusing on clinical mental health care for both adults and children.
+Lauren has over 20 years of experience in the mental health field, and maintains a small caseload, specializing in individual adult therapy and couples counseling.
+She is deeply passionate about helping others through a compassionate, non-judgmental approach, empowering her clients to heal and move forward.
+Lauren welcomes feedback about the clinic or its clinicians; feel free to reach out to her at laureng@hdhnm.com with any comments or concerns!

 Faith Tipton LCSW